-To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be made available in accordance with RRHA's Reasonable Accommodation Procedures and applicable law.
+To meet the needs of persons with hearing impairments, TDD/TTY (telecommunications devices for the deaf /teletypewriters)) communication will be made available in accordance with RRHA's Reasonable Accommodation Procedures and applicable law.

 To meet the needs of persons with vision impairments, large-print, braille, or audio versions of key program documents will be made available upon request in accordance with RRHA's Reasonable Accommodation Procedures.
 When visual aids are used in public meetings or presentations, or in meetings with PHA staff, one-on-one assistance will be provided upon request.